Developer-Autodesk/adn_viewer_gem_test_app/README.md

 </html>
 ```

-Now restart your server and go to http://localhost:3000 to get an access token, create a bucket, upload a file, register it for translation and view it on the Autodesk Viewer!
+Now restart your server and go to http://localhost:3000 to get an access token, create a bucket, upload a file, register it for translation and view it on the Autodesk Viewer.
+Enjoy the power of 3D!

+You may view the final code that gets the server up and running in this repo.
+Cloning this repo, changing variable names and starting up the rails server after installing the bundle may serve you well too!

 Finally, here is a more complex app built incorporating the API: [sample-ruby-on-rails-app-prototyping](https://github.com/Developer-Autodesk/sample-ruby-on-rails-app-prototyping)